zambezi/grid/README.md

 Zambezi Grid
 ============

-The Zambezi Grid Component is a [D3](http://d3js.org) component for drawing financial grids.
+The Zambezi Grid Component is a [D3](http://d3js.org) component for drawing HTML data grids.

 Installation
 ------------